nina-j/nina-j.github.io/content/cv.md

 ## Technical skills

-Python · GraphQL · Property-based testing · Linux (daily driver) · Docker · Git · SQL · PostgreSQL · Bash/Fish/shell scripting
+Python · Terraform · Google Cloud Platform · Docker · Git · GraphQL · Property-based testing · Linux (daily driver) · SQL · PostgreSQL · Bash/Fish/shell scripting

 And probably more!

 ## Experience

+### _2022-Now_ · Data Engineer, Lunar A/S
+Development of a new data platform on Google Cloud Platform, including migration of previous platform from AWS.
+Main responsibilities include data pipelining via Cloud Functions in Python, planning and development of infrastructure via Terraform, and setting up continuous integration with Cloud Build and GitHub Actions.
+Biggest achievement by far was backfilling production data from AWS to GCP in 32 hours with 0 errors.

-### _2021-now_ · Open Source Developer, Magenta ApS
+### _2021-2022_ · Open Source Developer, Magenta ApS

 Development of [OS2mo/OS2gir](https://www.magenta.dk/magenta-products/os2mo-workflows-people-organisation/), an open source global identity repository.
 Main responsibilities include planning and development of a new GraphQL based API intended to surpass the current REST API.
 Primary technologies include [FastAPI](https://fastapi.tiangolo.com/), pytest, [Strawberry](https://strawberry.rocks/), Pydantic, and PostgreSQL.
 CI/CD done via Gitlab, Flux, Helm and Salt.
 Planning and hosting of lightning talks as part of a cross-company project group to facilitate knowledge sharing across teams.